-The cashew tree is native to Brazil’s Amazon rain forest.
-It spread all over the planet by Portuguese explorers and today, it is cultivated at commercial scale in Brazil, Vietnam, India and in many African countries.
+The cashew tree is native to the Brazil’s Amazon rain forest.
+It spread all over the planet by Portuguese explorers and today; it is cultivated on a commercial scale in Brazil, Vietnam, India, and many African countries.

-Cashew tree bears numerous, edible, pear shaped false fruits or “accessory fruits'” called "cashew apples."
-Cashew nut which actually is a “true-fruit”, firmly attaching to bottom end of cashew-apple, appearing like a clapper in the bell.
-Botanically, this tiny, bean shaped, grey “true fruit” is a drupe, featuring hard outer shell enclosing a single edible kernel known commercially as “cashew nut.”
+Cashew tree bears many, edible, pear-shaped false fruits or “accessory fruits'” called "cashew apples."
+Cashew nut which is a “true-fruit,” firmly attaching to the bottom end of cashew-apple, appearing like a clapper in the bell.
+Botanically, this tiny, bean shaped, gray “true fruit” is a drupe, featuring hard outer shell enclosing a single edible kernel known commercially as “cashew nut.”

-Cashew nut measures about an inch in length, 1/2 inches in diameter, and kidney or bean shape, with smooth curvy pointed tip.
-Each nut splits into two equal halves as in legumes.
-Cashews featurec ream white color with the firm yet delicate texture and smooth surface.
+Cashew nut measures about an inch in length, 1/2 inches in diameter, and kidney or bean shape, with a smooth surface and smooth curvy pointed tip.
+Each nut splits into two halves as in legumes.
+The cream white kernel features firm yet crunchy texture and sweet, buttery flavor.

 Cashews are high in calories.
 100 g of nuts provide 553 calories.
-They are packed with soluble dietary fiber, vitamins, minerals and numerous health-promoting phyto-chemicals that help protect from diseases and cancers.
+They packed with soluble dietary fiber, vitamins, minerals and numerous health-promoting phytochemicals that help protect from diseases and cancers.

-They are rich in “heart-friendly” monounsaturated-fatty acids like oleic, and palmitoleic acids.
+They are rich in “heart-friendly” monounsaturated fatty acids like oleic, and palmitoleic acids.
 These essential fatty acids help lower harmful LDL-cholesterol while increasing good HDL cholesterol in the blood.
-Research studies suggest that Mediterranean diet which is rich in monounsaturated fatty acids help to prevent coronary artery disease and strokes by favoring healthy blood lipid profile.
+Research studies suggest that the Mediterranean diet which is rich in monounsaturated fatty acids contribute to preventing coronary artery disease and strokes by favoring healthy blood lipid profile.

 Cashew nuts are abundant sources of essential minerals.
-Minerals, especially manganese, potassium, copper, iron, magnesium, zinc, and selenium are concentrated in these nuts.
+Manganese, potassium, copper, iron, magnesium, zinc, and selenium are especially concentrated in them.
 A handful of cashew nuts a day in the diet would provide enough of these minerals and may help prevent deficiency diseases.
 Selenium is an important micronutrient, which functions as a co-factor for antioxidant enzymes such as Glutathione peroxidases, one of the most powerful antioxidants in the body.
 Copper is a cofactor for many vital enzymes, including cytochrome c-oxidase and superoxide dismutase (other minerals function as co-factors for this enzyme are manganese and zinc).
 Zinc is a co-factor for many enzymes that regulate growth and development, gonadal function, digestion, and DNA (nucleic acid) synthesis.

-Further, the nuts are also hold a small amount of zea-xanthin, an important pigment flavonoid antioxidant, which selectively absorbed into the retinal macula lutea in the eyes.
-It is thought to provide antioxidant and protective UV ray filtering functions and helps prevent age-related macular degeneration (ARMD) in the elderly.
+Further, they also hold a small amount of zeaxanthin, an important pigment flavonoid antioxidant, which selectively absorbed into the retinal macula lutea in the eyes.
+It is thought to provide antioxidant and protective UV ray filtering functions and helps prevent age-related macular degeneration (ARMD) in the older adults.

 In the stores, one can find raw, salted, sweetened or candied cashews.
 Buy shelled nuts that feature bright cream-white, compact, uniform and feel heavy in hand.
 They should be free from cracks, mold, and spots and free of rancid smell.

-At home, store cashew kernels inside an airtight container and keep in the refrigerator in order to avoid them turn rancid.
+At home, store cashew kernels inside an airtight container and keep in the refrigerator to avoid them turn rancid.
 Under ideal conditions, fresh nuts should last for 5-6 months.